 5. Shoulder Injuries: Protecting the Upper Body

-Shoulder injuries, including dislocations and rotator cuff tears, are common in football due to the frequent tackling and blocking involved in the sport.
+Shoulder injuries, including dislocations and rotator cuff tears, are common in football because of the frequent tackling and blocking the sport involves.

 Symptoms of shoulder injuries may include: